 Due to the nature of the Company's business, the Company is involved, from time to time, in various litigation matters or subject to disputes or routine claims regarding its business activities.
 Legal costs related to these matters are expensed as incurred.
-During 2014 and 2016, the Company recorded an accrual related to the settlement of litigation incurred on behalf of the Company's Brazilian subsidiary.
-The Company paid the total settlement of 4.5 million reais, or \$1.4 million, by issuing approximately 1.3 million shares of Globalstar common stock on October 24, 2016.
+In 2016, the Company settled litigation incurred on behalf of the Company's Brazilian subsidiary.
+The Company paid the total settlement of 4.5 million reais, or \$1.4 million, by issuing approximately 1.3 million shares of Globalstar common stock in October 2016.
 The Company agreed to provide downside protection for the difference between the total settlement amount of 4.5 million reais and the total gross proceeds received by the third party upon sale of these shares.
-The Company accrued a total of 1.3 million reais, or \$0.4 million, as of December 31, 2016 related to this downside protection, which will be paid in the form of Globalstar common stock.
-See Note 8: Accrued Expenses and Other Non-Current Liabilities and Note 5: Fair Value Measurements for further discussion.
+In March 2017, the Company paid 0.3 million shares of Globalstar common stock related to this downside protection, valued at 1.4 million reais, or \$0.5 million.